Theme

 LongLive is an NVIDIA Labs infrastructure codebase for long video generation.

 The repository presents LongLive 2.0 as NVFP4 and parallel infrastructure for long video generation, with training and inference support, multi-shot generation, sequence parallel inference, async decoding, model links, documentation, configs, papers, and demo materials.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is